top of page

 The computer and Python language never give you a break, either-- old minds are also not as supple in recovery as old bodies.

-It does make me want to attack my next nonfiction book, before the hill gets way too much higher, because by abilities are eroding.
+It does make me want to attack my next nonfiction book, before the hill gets too much higher, because by abilities are eroding, slowly but surely.

 Recent Posts